DHHZ19/data-structures-and-algos/InsertionSort/insertionSort.md

 Insertion Sort is a qudratic algorthim meaning its O(n^2) making it a bad algorthim for production as it can cause performance issues.
 That being said I think its a nice algo to learn to pratice solving coding interview questions.

+This algo is also known as destructive as it opperates on the array that is passed in on the function.

 ## The code

 ```